Collaborate with Testing Officials

 Actions that lead to collaborating with testing officials include:

 - Include special educators and AT personnel in assessment leadership activities: The district ensures special education and AT personnel have leadership roles across district activities related to assessment (e.g., committees, task forces, training).

-- Communicate with state testing coordinators about accessibility of state assessments, including assistive technology accommodations.
+- Communicate with state testing officials: The district communicates with state testing officials about the need for accessibility of state-required assessments, including the use of AT and allowable accommodations.